yanchenglee98/tp/docs/UserGuide.md

 </div>

-### 5.1 Changing the blocks and rooms configuration
+### 5.1 Changing the blocks and rooms configuration - Pang Biao Yi

 Let's say you want to add an additional block or change the configuration of the room numbers.
 You can modify the settings file directly by following the steps below:

 1. Exit Hall-y by using the `exit` command
-2. Open up the `preferences.json` file which resides in the same folder as `hall-y.jar`
+2. Open the `preferences.json` file which resides in the same folder as `hall-y.jar`
 ![](https://i.imgur.com/4yexKNC.png)
-3. Edit the block and room settings as required.
+3. Edit the block and room settings as required
 ![](https://i.imgur.com/PiFpKJb.png)
 4. Save the file and relaunch Hall-y